Ted Hughes (1930-1998)

 A selective list online literary criticism for the twentieth-century English poet Ted Hughes, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "Ted Hughes."
 Poetry Foundation.
-Ed.
-Catherine Halley.
-An introductory article on Ted Hughes: biography, list of works and suggested readings, and samples of his poems.
+An encyclopedia-type article on Ted Hughes: biography, list of works and suggested readings, and text for some of his most famous poems.

-"Ted Hughes to be honoured at Poet's Corner: Ted Hughes is to be honoured with a memorial at Poet’s Corner in Westminster Abbey following a campaign led by Seamus Heaney and Sir Andrew Motion."
-The Telegraph 23 March 2010.
+"Ted Hughes to be honoured at Poets' Corner: Ted Hughes is to be honoured with a memorial at Poets' Corner in Westminster Abbey following a campaign led by Seamus Heaney and Sir Andrew Motion."
+Telegraph 23 March 2010.

 "Beguiled by the wild: Ted Hughes' tone varied little over 50 years–but does that matter?
 John Kinsella finds the authority of a master in his Collected Poems."
-The Guardian 2 Nov.
+Guardian 2 Nov.
 2003.

-"Ted on Sylvia, for the record: The British Library has recently acquired the 30-year correspondence between Ted Hughes and the critic Keith Sagar.
-Christina Patterson has read these remarkable letters and says our view of Hughes will never be quite the same."
-The Guardian 18 August 2001.
+"Ted on Sylvia, for the record: The British Library has recently acquired the 30-year correspondence between Ted Hughes and the critic Keith Sagar."
+Guardian 18 August 2001.

-NYTimes feature site on Ted Hughes and Sylvia Plath contains links to Times archived articles on the poets, including a 1957 review of The Hawk in Rain by W.S.
-Merwin, reviews of From the Life and Songs of Crow, Moortown, Wolfwatching, Tales From Ovid, and more [requires a one-time registration].
+"More on Ted Hughes and Sylvia Plath."
+A New York Times feature site on Ted Hughes and Sylvia Plath, contains links to archived Times articles on the poets, including a 1957 review by W.S.
+Merwin of The Hawk in Rain.

 Clanchy, Kate.
 "The Nationalisation of Ted Hughes."
 On teaching Ted Hughes in Britain, the author asks "why, then, are we as a nation so anxious to expose the young to Hughes?"
 Thumbscrew 14 (Autumn 1999).